 Assembly, Battery, with Wire Harness

 Door, Battery

 Pad, Door

-Gasket, Battery
+Ring, Retaining

-Screw, 6-32 x 3/8, Hex Head, Slotted, with Washer
+Screw, 6-32 x 1/2, Hex Head, Slotted, with Washer

-To replace the battery, battery door, and door pad, see Figure 7-2, then proceed as follows:
+To replace a battery, battery door, and door pad, see Figure 7-2, then proceed as follows:

 - 1. Turn off the infuser, and disconnect the device from AC power. - 2.
-Place the infuser on its side. - 3.
-Using the flat blade screwdriver, remove the screw that attaches the battery door to the infuser, and remove the door. - 4.
-Inspect the battery door, gasket, and door pad for damage.
+Place the infuser face down on a soft flat surface. - 3.
+Using the flat blade screwdriver, remove the screw and retaining ring that attach the battery door to the infuser, and remove the door. - 4.
+Inspect the battery door and door pad for damage.
 Replace the door, if required. - 5.
-If the door pad is defective, remove it and clean the door with mild solvent.
-Dry the battery door thoroughly, and install the replacement pad onto the door. - 6.
-Remove and inspect the gasket from the battery door.
-Remove the adhesive from the replacement gasket and install the gasket in the battery door. - Note: The gasket may not be present on earlier versions of the Plum A+[®]. - 7.
+If the battery door pad is defective, remove it and clean the door with mild solvent.
+Dry the battery door thoroughly, and install the replacement pad on the door. - 6.
 Disconnect the battery harness from the charger circuit cable.
-Carefully pull the battery harness wires and connector outside the enclosure, and remove the battery. - 8.
-Connect the replacement battery harness to the charger circuit cable, and insert the replacement battery into the enclosure. - Note: The cable connectors are keyed so that cables cannot be connected incorrectly. - Note: Confirm the battery harness is not pinched between the battery and the enclosure. - 9.
-Replace the battery door using the screw that was removed in step 3. - 10.
-Press [ON/OFF] with the infuser disconnected from AC power, and verify the front panel battery symbol illuminates. - 11.
-Access the BIOMED SETTINGS screen and press [CHANGE BATTERY]. - Note: The [CHANGE BATTERY] softkey will not appear on earlier versions of the Plum A+®.
+Carefully pull the battery harness wires and connector outside the enclosure, and remove the battery. - 7.
+Connect the replacement battery harness to the charger circuit cable, and insert the replacement battery into the enclosure. - Note: The cable connectors are keyed so that cables cannot be connected incorrectly. - Note: Confirm the battery harness is not pinched between the battery and the enclosure. - 8.
+Replace the battery door using the screw and retaining ring that were removed in step 3. - 9.
+Press [ON/OFF] with the infuser disconnected from AC power, and verify the front panel battery symbol illuminates. - 10.
+Access the BIOMED SETTINGS screen and press [CHANGE BATTERY]. - Note: The [CHANGE BATTERY] softkey will not appear on earlier versions of the Plum A+[®]3.

-Replacement of the battery, battery door, and door pad is routine maintenance and no verification procedure is normally required.
+Replacement of the battery door and door pad is routine maintenance and no verification procedure is normally required.
 However, if the infuser may have been damaged during these procedures, perform the PVT in Section 5.2.